aamcmurray/python-projects/README.md

   - An attempt at a non linear regression using some fake data generated using the damped harmonic motion equation and solving for the coefficients.
   - Fitting comparison: Attempt at comparing non linear regression via scipy to bayesian fit.
   - LeastSquaresComparison: Attempt at comparing linear least squares method to bayesian fit.

+# Computational Physics
+A folder containing computational physics problems.
+  - Convergence: Short illustration that convergence doesn't mean the answer produced is correct.

 # Data Structures
 A folder containing practice using different data structures.